 Step 5: Within the Websites section you’ll find three tabs namely All Websites, Limit Adult Content and Specific Websites Only.
 You must have selected either Limit Adult Content or Specific Websites Only.
 Deselect whichever of these two you had previously selected, and select All Websites as your current option.

-Step 6: You can now go back to the Safari app under Settings list, and you will see that the Clear History and Website Data option is no longer grayed out.
+- Step 6: You can now go back to the Safari app under Settings list, and you will see that the Clear History and Website Data option is no longer greyed out.

-With the iMyFone Umate Pro iPhone Data Eraser, there’s not the slightest chance of data recovery.
-Even if it’s just some form of selective deleting, the iMyFone Umate Pro is reputed to be the safest iOS data eraser, world over.
+The tool named iMyFone Umate Pro iPhone Data Eraser can realize the aim well.
+There’s not the slightest chance of data recovery.
+The tool is reputed to be the safest iOS data eraser, world over.

 Benefit A Lot from Umate Pro: